-There’s still time to enjoy those hearty winter flavors with this comforting salad.
+You can make the most of hearty winter flavors with this comforting salad.
 Brussels sprouts are really nutritious veggies that have complex flavors and a subtle, crunchy texture.
-They also have some antifungal properties, so they might even help to keep your gut flora in balance.
+They also have some antifungal properties, similar to other vegetables like onion and garlic, so they will even help to keep your gut flora in balance.

 This is a versatile recipe that can be served in two ways.
 Try it as a warm side dish next to with roasted meats, or eat it alone as a salad tossed with a bit of extra virgin olive oil and lemon juice.